MuhammadAsadJaved/Important-shells/README.md

 ```
 python Delete_single_object.py
 ```
-The resulting edited xmls will be saved in the given path.
+The resulting edited xmls will be saved in the given folder